nandakishormpai/movie_review_predictor/README.md

 First clone it and what you have to do is paste your review in the text file my_review inside the file my_prediction

-You should install tensorflow version 1.5.0 if you have not.
+You should install tensorflow version 1.5.0 or above if you have not.

 First run train.py